-The basis for the existence and activities of the works council is the Works Constitution Act (Betriebsverfassungsgesetz – BetrVG) and for the staff council (in the public sector) the Federal Personnel Representation Act (BPersVG) alongside corresponding state law.
-These laws stipulate which rights of co-determination and participation exist concerning economic, personnel or social matters.
+The basis for the existence and activity of the works council is the German Works Constitution Act and, in the case of the staff council, the Federal Staff Representation Act (BPersVG) or a corresponding land law.
+These laws standardise the co-determination and participation rights of these two bodies with regard to economic, personnel or social matters.

-Germany is in the lead among the EU states in terms of the extent of co-determination rights with works councils.
-However, it is not yet enough to comply with the rules of the central normative structure, i.e. the Works Constitution Act or the employee representation laws of the federal or state governments.
-In many cases, it is necessary to look further.
-For example, the works council has to observe the Working Hours Act, Federal Leave Act, Maternity Protection Act, Youth Protection Act and Vocational Training Act.
+In terms of the extent of co-determination rights, Germany is at the forefront compared to other EU states.
+However, compliance with the rules of the central normative structure, i.e. the Works Constitution Act or the Staff Representation Laws of the Federal or the state, is not enough.
+In many cases it is necessary to think outside the box.
+For example, the works council has to observe the regulations of the Working Hours Act, the Federal Leave Act, the Maternity Protection Act, the Youth Protection Act and the Vocational Training Act.

-Staff councils, however, have to answer specific questions concerning civil service law.
-Here the staff council must be familiar with the Civil Service Act and the TVöD, for example.
+Staff councils, however, have to answer questions that specifically concern civil service law.
+The staff council must be familiar with the Civil Service Act and the TVöD (Tarifvertrag für den öffentlichen Dienst – Collective agreement for the public service), for example.

-- Participation in the preparation of social plans
+- participation in the drawing up of social plans,

-- Working hours and order in the company
+- working hours and order in the workplace,

 Staff councils have similar rights and duties.
-However, specific aspects have to be considered separately due to the public service sector, such as transfers, career changes, etc.
+However, due to the public service sector, specific aspects need to be considered separately, such as transfers, career changes, etc.

-Council members themselves are subject to special protection against dismissal (§ 15 para.
-2 KSchG) and may not be disadvantaged by this honorary activity, especially in professional terms.
+Councillors themselves are subject to special protection against dismissal (section 15 (2) sentence KSchG) and may not be disadvantaged in particular in professional terms as a result of this honorary activity.

 Works councils exist from the smallest works council to the general works council (§ 47 BetrVG).
 Furthermore, company-specific rules modify such works councils in case of an existing collective agreement (per § 3 BetrVG).
 Thus, work councils can be established in even very small companies.
 The requirement for establishing a work council is that there need to be 5 employees within the company entitled to vote, of which 3 are eligible for election.
 This is per § 1 Abs.
 1 BetrVG.
-However, personnel representations must be created as part of the council’s creation (§ 12 exp.
-1 BPersVG).
+However, personnel representations must be created as part of the council’s creation.